What is the Bishop’s Vocation Dinner?

 Your Bishop, Priests, seminarians, altar servers and their parents, discerners, catholic high school students, parish youth ministers and their outstanding students, Knights and their families.
 Each council, or parishes that do not have a council, are asked to purchase one or more tables for the dinner.
 Guests invited to the dinner are provided tickets purchased by the sponsoring council or parish ministry.

-What is the program?
+What is the Priest & Religious Appreciation Dinner?